How to bet college football: Top sportsbook apps, promos for CFP semifinals

-How and where to bet on college football: Best sportsbook promos, top betting apps for CFP semifinals
+How and where to bet on college football: Best sportsbook promos, betting apps for CFP semifinals

 Here's how to bet on the College Football Playoff semifinals on Thursday, Jan.
 8 and Friday, Jan.
 9